Ami Bhatt

 Ami Bhatt is an American physician-scientist who studies the link between blood cancers and the human gut microbiome.
-She holds associate professorships in Genetics and Medicine (Hematology) at Stanford University.
+She is a Professor of Genetics and Medicine (Hematology) at Stanford University.
 She is a member of Stanford Bio-X, the Stanford Cancer Institute, Stanford Maternal & Child Health Research Institute (MCHRI), and Stanford ChEM-H. In addition, Bhatt is the co-founder of Global Oncology Inc., a nonprofit focused on providing quality oncologic treatment in resource-constrained settings.

 Education

 Bhatt completed her PhD in Biochemistry and Molecular Biology in 2005 and earned her MD degree in 2007, both from the University of California, San Francisco.
 She then underwent her residency and chief residency in Internal Medicine at Brigham and Women's Hospital, a teaching hospital of Harvard Medical School.
 Bhatt then pursued a Hematology and Oncology fellowship at the Dana-Farber Cancer Institute.
 After this she was a post-doc at the Broad Institute and MIT.